tuttarealstep/LMDS/README.md

 ### Install Docker & Docker-compose

-<p>First "Install Docker & Docker-compose" this might take a while.
+<p>First "Install Docker & Docker compose plugin" this might take a while.
 Script will install Docker and Docker-compose.
 When installation is completed you will be prompted to reboot, please do so before continuing.<p>

 ### Build LMDS Stack